Routers as Smart Home Hubs

 Collaborating with various engineering teams to estimate the feasibility of the feature within given time-frame and budget.

-Sketching and ideating the 3D form of the device, transitioning into the design engineering phase in collaboration with the engineering team.
+Designing & Developing the hardware, transitioning into the design engineering phase in collaboration with the engineering team.

 Ideating the form of the device with proportions informed through User Research and a themeboard.